30+ Sales Automation Mistakes And How to Avoid Them

 SHARE THIS ARTICLE

-And if something goes amiss, just what would happen?
+And if something goes amiss, what will happen?

 Let's just say that I've seen numerous automated mails that made me frown and certainly turned off potential clients.
 After speaking with various companies about their sales automation plan (and seeing countless automation failures), I've seen certain common challenges that keep appearing.